richorama/orleans-grain-extensions/readme.md

 /// </summary>
 public class Grain1 : SingletonGrain, IGrain1
 {
-    // you must implement a property which returns the storage connection string protected override string ConnectionString
-    {
-        get { return "UseDevelopmentStorage=true"; }
-    }

-    // you must implement a property which returns the container name to use for the blob locks protected override string ContainerName
-    {
-        get { return "bloblockcontainer"; }
-    }

     // grain methods can be added as usual public Task<string> Hello()
     {